Tr4nt420/DOS-Library/README.md

 npm install
 node thingy.js
 ```
-Delete current folder and unzip staticfolder.zip for more games.
+included with 100 preview games, delete `staticfolder` and unzip `staticfolder.zip` for more!

 Enjoy!